Harvey Weinstein to be charged in UK over assault claims

 Police said the alleged offenses against the woman, now in her 50s, took place in during July and August 1996.

-After revelations about Weinstein emerged in 2017, British police said they were investigating multiple allegations of sexual assault against Weinstein that reportedly took place between the 1980s and 2015.
+After revelations about Weinstein emerged in 2017, British police said they were investigating multiple allegations of sexual assault that reportedly took place between the 1980s and 2015.

 Unlike many other countries, Britain does not have a statute of limitations for rape or sexual assault.

+He became the most prominent villain of the #MeToo movement after women began to go public in 2017 with accounts of his behavior.

-Weinstein is serving a 23-year sentence for rape after his 2020 conviction in New York for offenses against two women.
+Weinstein is serving a 23-year sentence after his 2020 conviction in New York for raping an aspiring actress in a New York City hotel room in 2013 and sexually assaulting production assistant Mimi Haleyi at his apartment in 2006.

 He is jailed in California, where he was extradited last year, and is awaiting trial on charges he assaulted five women in Los Angeles and Beverly Hills from 2004 to 2013.